-1. All writers of submitted material must be 18 years of age or older on the date of submission, and each writer or writing team may not have earned more than $50,000 or the foreign equivalent (jointly or individually) for work as a screenwriter and/or fictional television writer.
+1. All writers of submitted material must be over 18 years of age on the date of submission, and each writer or writing team may not have earned more than $50,000 or the foreign equivalent (jointly or individually) for work as a screenwriter and/or fictional television writer.

 2. Writers who reside in countries other than the United States are welcome to enter the contest; however, all scripts must be submitted in English and entry fees must be paid in U.S. dollars.
 Entry in the competition is void where prohibited by law.

-3. Judges, sponsors, administrators, and independent contractors who work with or for the PAGE International Screenwriting Awards or Production Arts Group are not eligible to enter the competition, nor are their spouses or other immediate family members.
+3. Judges, sponsors, administrators, and independent contractors who currently or have previously worked with or for the PAGE International Screenwriting Awards and/or Production Arts Group are not eligible to enter the competition, nor are their spouses or other immediate family members.

-4. Scripts must be the original work of the author(s) and on the date of submission must be wholly owned and controlled by the author(s).
-If a script has been sold, is currently under option, is being produced, or is in any other way encumbered by a third party on the date of submission, the script is not eligible for an award.
-If a script is optioned, sold, or produced after it has been entered, it will remain eligible for this year’s contest.
+4. Scripts must be the original work of the author(s), and on the date of submission the work must be wholly owned and controlled by the author(s).
+If a screenplay has been sold, is currently under option, is being produced, or is in any other way encumbered by a third party on the date of submission, the script is not eligible for an award.
+If a script is optioned, sold, or produced after it has been entered, it will remain eligible for an award this year’s contest.

-6. Adaptations of books, plays, or other source material written by another author are not eligible under any circumstances.
-A script that has been adapted from your own book, play, or other source material is eligible provided that you have retained all film and television rights to the property.
+6. Adaptations of books, plays, or any other source material written by another author are not eligible under any circumstances.
+A script that you have adapted from your own book, play, or other source material is eligible if you have retained all film and television rights to the property.

 7. Submissions and entry fees must be postmarked or transmitted electronically on or before 11:59 p.m.
 Pacific Time on the Early, Regular, Late, or Last Minute Entry Deadline in order to qualify for those entry rates.
 Any script submitted after the Final Entry Deadline will be disqualified.